 Discussion (What do the results mean?) "

 IMRAD is not a formal but a principled structure.
-That means the chapters do not necessarily have to be the headlines.
-"Introduction", "Methods", "Results"
+That means the chapters do not necessarily have to be "Introduction", "Methods", "Results".

 So that a work does not become confusing, it should as far as possible be subdivided into not more than three levels.
 A chapter must be divided into at